onknows/cookbook-openshift3/upgrade-process.md

 **The automated upgrade does not perform the following steps for you:**

-- Drain node servers.
+- Drains node servers.

-- Mark drained node servers as unschedulable.
+- Marks drained node servers as unschedulable.

-- Reboot servers after upgrade.
+- Reboots servers after upgrade.

 - Upgrade metrics or logging components (Coming soon)

-#### Control upgrade
+#### Control Plane Upgrade

 When upgrading in separate phases, the control plane phase includes upgrading: